Zoom training, support and FAQs

 What type of Zoom account should I have?

-Students will be given access to the basic Zoom account and staff will be given access to a licenced Zoom account.
+Undergraduate students will be given access to the Basic Zoom account and all Postgraduate students and staff will be given access to a Pro licence Zoom account.

 Setting up a Zoom meeting